California voters to weigh constitutional right to abortion

 But the legal right to an abortion in California is based upon the “right to privacy” in the state constitution.
 The Supreme Court’s ruling declared that a right to privacy does not guarantee the right to an abortion.
 California Democrats fear this ruling could leave the state’s abortion laws vulnerable to challenge in state courts.

-To fix that, California lawmakers on Monday agreed to put a constitutional amendment on the ballot this year that would leave no doubt about the status of abortion in California.
+To address that, state lawmakers on Monday agreed to put a constitutional amendment on the ballot this year that would leave no doubt about the status of abortion in California.

+“While for now we may feel safe here in California, we cannot rest on our laurels,” said Assembly member Sabrina Cervantes, a Democrat from Riverside.
+“It is only a matter of time before this will directly affect you and the people you love.”

 The amendment would declare that the state “shall not deny or interfere with an individual’s reproductive freedom in their most intimate decisions, which includes their fundamental right to choose to have an abortion and their fundamental right to choose or refuse contraceptives.”